WesUnwin/three-game-engine/README.md

   }

   beforeRender() {
-    // called once before each time ThreeJS renders the scene }
+    // called once per frame, before ThreeJS is used to render the scene }
 }
 ```

 # Scene JSON
-The best way to control the initial layout of a scene is by creating a .json file like this:
+The best way to populate a scene with an initial set of game objects is by using a .json file like this:

 ```
 {